 Beaumont was incorporated in 1912 and is more or less centrally located in the Pass.
 This is where State Route 60 and State Route 79 both terminate at Interstate 10.
 The City of Beaumont is characterized as a mainly low and medium density residential community.
 As with its neighbor to the east, the community core lies generally along Ramsey Street, parallel to Interstate 10.
-As of 2009 1999, the City of Beaumont encompassed 30.1 square miles16,750 acres with an estimated population of 32,40010,800.
+As of 2009, the City of Beaumont encompassed 30.1 square miles with an estimated population of 32,400.
 The City of Beaumont's sphere of influence encompasses approximately 11.25 square miles and generally stretches to the west toward Laborde Canyon Road and near the intersection of Highway 60 and Jack Rabbit Trail.
-A smaller portion of the sphere of influence includes lands to the northeast of the City of Beaumont along Highland Springs Road. south and includes a portion of San Timoteo Canyon and the Badlands.
+A smaller portion of the sphere of influence includes lands to the northeast of the City of Beaumont along Highland Springs Road.